hyungmogu/udacity-microservice-helm-chart/README.md

 # udacity-microservice-helm-chart

-This project is done to better understand how kubernetes application manager `helm chart` works, and learn how to use it for my kubernetes cluster.
-Rather than a herculian-effort-required manual installation of prometheus and grafana, help by helm would be invaluable.
+This project is done to better understand how kubernetes application manager `helm chart` works, and learn how to use it for [udacity-cloud-devops-project-5](https://github.com/hyungmogu/udacity-cloud-devops-project-5) github repository .
+There are a lot of parts like provisioning redis or postgresql where I feel more learning is required.
+I have implemented my solutions but I have questions if there are easier, or simpler approach.
+I hope that by the end of this project, I learn how to use helm and related tools that the work of provisioning my kubernetes cluster becomes easier.

 ## Description